kitsudaiki/ainari/src/archive/deploy/old-installation-guide-with-ansible.md

 vagrant up
 ```

-It will create a virtualbox-VM with ubuntu 22.04 and automatically deploy OpenHanami with the
+It will create a virtualbox-VM with ubuntu 22.04 and automatically deploy Ainari with the
 ansible-playbook.